Benezivas/algobattle/docs/problems/characteristics.md

 error is encountered.

-Similarly, if you pose a problem that is easy to solve but costly to verify (quadratic in the size of the instance or larger), the validation process will slow down noticeably for higher instance sizes.
+Similarly, if you pose a problem that is easy to solve but costly to verify (larger than quadratic in the size of the instance), the validation process will slow down noticeably for higher instance sizes.

 There is no restriction on the I/O that problems use.
 We only enforce all data,